 It can be difficult for startups to survive in today's world and compete with already established corporations.
 There are advantages to having a smaller business, as you can devote more time to nurture a relationship with your customers and more actively communicate with them.
 Unfortunately, wrong decisions can easily lead to the downfall of any startup, as it will require a lot of capital for them to recover.

 Diligently gathering and organizing data can help you better allocate your time and resources.
 Moreover, it helps you prioritize action items that can lead to generating more revenue.

-However, aggregating, organizing, and monitoring data can be extremely time-consuming and tedious.
+However, aggregating, organizing, and monitoring data can be extremely time-consuming and tedious for startups.
 Fortunately, there are lots of apps that can help you monitor critical business processes, and come up with relevant and timely information.
 This is usually done through a performance dashboard or data dashboards.
 Basically, you use a tool that is connected to multiple data sources and can extract and transform that data into relevant insights.
 The data is then visualized and you can perform data analytics, which leads to accurate business intelligence.

 Here we will talk about performance dashboard examples, and tell you what are some key performance indicators that you can monitor.